uludag/nosql-biosets/readme.md

   by preventing any Elasticsearch memory from being swapped out

 ### Datasets we are considering to include
-* REACTOME?, Rhea?, IntEnz?
-BioCyc?
+* REACTOME?, Rhea?, IntEnz?, BioCyc?, [ConsensusPathDB](http://cpdb.molgen.mpg.de/)?

 ## Copyright
 This project has been developed